engicoder/bireme-firmware/README.md

 This firmware is based on the mitosis firmware.
 The source code has been extensively modified and restructured. https://github.com/reversebias/mitosis

-Note: The instructions below assume a linux local machine
+> Note: The instructions below assume a linux local machine.

 ## Visual Studio Code support
 Visual Studio Code workspace, task and debugging configuration is included in this repository for the wireless portion of the firmware.
 > Code should be launched using the `vscode.sh` script in the root directory.
 This script sets up the environment variables using the `setenv.sh` script and starts Code in that environment.

 > Debugging support uses the Cortex-Debug extension. https://marketplace.visualstudio.com/items?itemName=marus25.cortex-debug

 ## Building QMK firmware